Built-in Functions

 new()

-Creates a new instance of a struct with all fields set to their zero values.
+Allocates a new instance of a struct with all fields set to their zero values.
+Returns a pointer to the struct.

 const Person struct {